Astro110/Astro110/README.md

 ## Hi there 👋
-I am currently a university business student from Hong Kong starting to learn about Github.
+I am currently a university business student from Hong Kong starting to learn about GitHub.

 Nice to meet you! 😁